-The PWA or the Board must approve the Parcel Map/Tract Map if the Subdivision meets all the conditions of the Tentative Parcel or Tract Map approval and all other applicable laws, regulations, and ordinances.
+The PWA or the Board must approve the Parcel.
+Map/Tract Map if the Subdivision meets all the conditions of the Tentative Parcel or Tract Map approval and all other applicable laws, regulations, and ordinances.

-Following approval, the Parcel Map or Tract Map will be certified by the County Surveyor or by the Board and filed (recorded) at the County Recorders Office.
+Following approval, the Parcel Map or Tract Map will be certified by the County Surveyor or by the Board and filed (recorded) office of the County Recorder.
 Lots may not be leased, sold, or financed, and building permits may not be issued for the new lots, until the Parcel Map or Tract Map is officially recorded.